 Accuweather asked Vectorform to create a version of their app for the fledgling (at the time) Microsoft tablet platform.
 The initial request I received from the development team was for pre-rendered video transitions between 40+ weather patterns.
 Of course this would have resulted in a staggering number of videos, while also making it exceptionally difficult to compress into a reasonable package size.
 It would quickly fail the requirements for a small, efficient download.

-With my experience in 3D and developing realtime experiences, I knew we could find a better solution.
+With experience in developing realtime experiences and 3D rendering, I knew we could find a better solution.
 Creating an entirely procedural weather animation system would result in an experience more stylistically consistent and dramatic than the collection of video clips, while simultaneously solving the need for seamless transitions and smaller application download size.

 Weather elements (cumulous and cirrus clouds, fog, lightning, sun flares, and more) were created using Lightwave 3D (based on some of my previous effects work), Photoshop, After Effects, and other tools.
 These assets were created in black and white, relying on realtime tone mapping to create a flexible set of pieces that could be configured with the various colours needed for any art-directed weather type.